tflo/Armory-Compiled-Fixes-for-17.6.0/readme.md

 # Armory: Compiled Fixes for 17.6.0

-Fixes to make Armory 17.6.0 work with WoW 10.1
+I highly appreciate that Warmexx took the time to update Armory for DF (a massive undertaking due to many, many API changes).
+At the same time, it pains me to see that Armory does not run properly in 10.1, just because of a few easily fixable things.

 ## This mod contains fixes to make Armory 17.6.0 work with the current WoW 10.1:

 - Tradeskill tabs: `ArmoryTradeSkills.lua:912: attempt to index local 'info' (a nil value)`.
 - Quest tab: `ArmoryQuestLogFrame.lua:192: attempt to index global 'QUEST_TAG_TCOORDS' (a nil value)`.
-- Wrong quest tags in the quests tooltips of the summary sheet ("Completed' instead of "Daily"/"Weekly").
+- Wrong quest tags in the quests tooltips of the summary sheet ("Completed" instead of "Daily"/"Weekly").
 - Missing autofocus for the search box of the Search frame.
 (This is an improvement, and as such optional.)

 I have only included fixes for issues I was experiencing myself.
 I'm aware that there are posts about other issues, but I guess these are due to interferences with other addons.
 It would take too much time trying to reduplicate these issues.